Policy last updated

 Template local school policy

-A is available on the School Policy Templates Portal (login required).
+A is available on the School Policy Templates Portal (staff login required).
 Schools can modify the template to suit their local circumstances.
 It is not mandatory for schools to have a school-level policy on fundraising but schools or school councils may decide to have a policy, to provide the school community with an overview of the school’s approach to fundraising.

 Support for preparing an event budget and working out GST